larsberg/ofxSimpleSpline/README.md

-ofxSimpleBezierCurve
+ofxSimpleSpline
 ====================
-a simple way to draw a bezier curve using control vertices
+a simple way to draw a Catmull-Rom curve using control vertices